 When you are ready to paint your aluminum boat, the first thing you need to do is clean the surface.
 Use a mild detergent and a soft brush to remove any dirt, grime or salt deposits.
 Rinse the area thoroughly with clean water and allow it to dry completely before proceeding.

-Next, sand the surface lightly with fine-grit sandpaper.
+Next, sand the surface lightly with a fine-grit sandpaper.
 This will create a smooth foundation for the paint to adhere to.
 Wipe away any dust from sanding with a damp cloth.